Her First Royal Enfield

 Having fallen for the country's charm and exploring it on two wheels, she decided to get into motorcycle tour planning shortly after her trip. « Twenty years ago, the concept wasn't at all established in India.
-We would only ever come across a few solo travellers, but never really any groups. » She went on to set up a travel agency with her then husband, which took English travellers on Royal Enfield Tours of India.
+We would only ever come across a few solo travellers, but never really any groups. » She went on to set up a travel agency, which took English travellers on Royal Enfield Tours of India.
 Since then, Suzie has been involved in all things motorcycle: travelling, planning tours, sales, logistics as well as leading tours.

 « I really enjoy taking groups with me; being a tour leader in India is a wonderful experience.
 I’ve been doing it for about 12 years. »

 She tells us her travel stories and anecdotes; we could listen to her for hours.
 We learn that her first guide experience was with a group in South India. « It was more like an event than a small group tour: I was one of six guides looking after around 150 Royal Enfields! » Suzie has spent all these years immersing herself in the Indian culture that she very much loves.
 She learnt Hindi and enjoys sharing her passion of adventure touring motorcycle with her English-speaking riders when she's on the road.

 2019 : New Adventure

 She joined Vintage Rides six months ago as our UK Country Manager.
 Based in the UK, she is in charge of putting together Vintage Rides motorcycle tours for our English-speaking customers.
 Like Gene-Vincent in France, she organises warm-up events and goes to fairs looking for partners and bikers, spreading the Vintage Rides spirit on British soil.
 What's more, two more biking experts –one British and one American– have joined forces to help her with her mission!

 « English, Australian and American riders have been taking part in Vintage Rides tours for some years now. »